SG295/ece477_guitartuner/README.md

 **Once you have created and pushed the branch, you can push normally if you're on the branch.
 You can check this with "git branch".**

 I have setup a platoform IO project here with basic settings with the STM32F407VG Discovery Boards we have at our table (looks like the image below).
-I'll list some documentation that will be useful:
+Make sure you're actually within the project folder (titled "PlatformIO-GuitarTuner") and not this repo when trying to upload code to the board.
+I'll list some documentation that will be useful below:
   * Reference Manual: https://www.st.com/resource/en/reference_manual/dm00031020-stm32f405-415-stm32f407-417-stm32f427-437-and-stm32f429-439-advanced-arm-based-32-bit-mcus-stmicroelectronics.pdf
   * STM32F407 Data Sheet: https://www.st.com/resource/en/datasheet/dm00037051.pdf